ubuntu-snappy/rfc/rfc-oem.md

 - only applied on first boot.
 - if the config is immmutable, updates on in `oem` package will be reflected.

-Rules for removable:

-- removable cannot be set for `ubuntu-core`
-- removable can only be set by the oem package.

 Rules about packages in the config:

 - a package listed in this map is preinstalled on image roll out (`ubuntu-core`